-The planting of GE crops in Egypt is currently not authorized as there is no biosafety legal framework in place.
-The absence of a legal biosafety framework impedes field trials and commercialization of GE crops.
+The planting of genetically engineered (GE) crops is currently not authorized and there is no biosafety legal framework in place in Egypt.
+The absence of a biosafety framework contributes directly to a lack of public awareness, funding, and trust in agricultural biotechnology.
+In the current environment, there are no prospects for cultivation and production of GE crops for food nor feed in Egypt.